PengfeiRen96/SRN/README.md

 ## Prepare pre-trained models
 Download models from [here](https://drive.google.com/drive/folders/1QG6F9aD4t-LLupoguWVpBm-fUyGPNRl0?usp=sharing).

-Put checkpoint in realtime/.
+Put checkpoint/ in realtime/

 ## Prepare test data
-Put your test data in folder realtime/data/
+Put your test data in folder realtime/data/ (Currently only kinectv2 or realsense R300 are supported.
+If you want to use the depth map obtained by other sensors, you can configure the corresponding sensor parameters in run.py)

 ## Testing
 ```bash